ekluthra/RasterImages/README.md

 > #### ¹ Mac Users
 >
-> You will need to install Xcode if you haven't already.
+> You will need to install Xcode if you haven't already to be able to use the
+> C++ compiler.
 >
 > #### ² Linux Users
 >